VectorInstitute/FL4Health/examples/scaffold_example/README.md

 ## Starting Clients

-Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the two clients.
+Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the three clients.
 This is done by simply running (remembering to activate your environment)
 ```
 python -m examples.scaffold_example.client --dataset_path /path/to/data